Security-Onion-Solutions/securityonion-docs/soup.rst

 Automation
 ----------

-Starting in Security Onion 2.3.80, ``soup`` can be automated as follows:
+Starting in Security Onion 2.3.80, ``soup`` can be automated as follows (assuming you've previously accepted the Elastic license):

 ::